-NOTE Modbus TCP server support is a license key activated option.
+Modbus TCP server support is a license key activated option.
 If you wish to use this feature, please contact Comsys.

-The Modbus TCP server can be reached via TCP and also UDP on port 502 of the IP-address configured in Section 5.3.
+The Modbus TCP server can be reached via TCP as well as UDP on port 502 of the IP-address configured in Section 0.